Debugging Remote Cache Hits for Local Execution

 This page assumes that you have a build and/or test that successfully builds locally and is set up to utilize remote caching, and that you want to ensure that the remote cache is being effectively utilized.

 For tips on how to check your cache hit rate and how to compare the execution logs between two Bazel invocations, see Debugging Remote Cache Hits for Remote Execution.
 Everything presented in that guide also applies to remote caching with local execution.
-However, local execution presents some additional challenges which we will discuss here.
+However, local execution presents some additional challenges.

 Checking your cache hit rate